FEATURED CREDIT CARDS

 • Gamified system: Some users dislike having to engage in the app's "gamified" lessons to increase their credit limit or earn rewards.
 Critics argue a more traditional, responsible credit card could achieve the same results without the extra effort.

-• Membership fees: While there is no separate annual fee for the card itself, cardholders must pay an annual Arro membership fee of $36.
-This fee can be discounted to as low as $12 in the first year depending on the starting credit limit.
+• Membership fees: Cardholders must pay an annual Arro membership fee of $36, which can be discounted to as low as $12 in the first year depending on the starting credit limit.

-• Low starting credit limits: Initial credit limits can be very low, starting at $50 or $100 for some applicants.
-While limits can be increased, this requires consistent use of the app and can be a frustratingly slow process.
+• Low starting credit limits: Initial limits can be very low ($50–$100).
+While they can increase, this requires consistent app use and may feel slow.

-• Lack of upgrade path: Unlike competing credit-builder cards from issuers like Discover, there is no pathway to "graduate" to a better card with more benefits once your credit has improved.
+• Lack of upgrade path: Unlike some credit-builder cards (e.g., Discover), there is no clear way to graduate to a better card after credit improves.

-• Customer service issues: Reddit and Better Business Bureau reviews contain complaints of unresponsive customer service and unresolved issues, including incorrect reporting to credit bureaus.
+• Customer service issues: Reddit and BBB reviews note unresponsive service and occasional errors in credit reporting.

-The Arro Card is a legitimate and potentially useful tool for credit building, but better alternatives exist for most people:
+The Arro Card is a legitimate and potentially useful tool, but alternatives exist for most people:

 • Secured cards: For many, a secured credit card is a more straightforward and affordable way to build credit.
-They have lower or no annual fees and are often easier to graduate from.
+They often have lower/no annual fees and a clear upgrade path.

-• Other alternatives: The gamified nature of the Arro Card may appeal to some, but other credit-building platforms exist that also use alternative data without the need to "earn" a credit limit increase.
+• Other alternatives: The gamified nature of the Arro Card may appeal to some, but other platforms offer credit building with alternative data without the need to “earn” increases.

-• The bottom line: The Arro Card is not a scam, but it's a niche product for a specific audience.
-It may be a suitable option for those who are highly engaged with financial education and need a no-hard-inquiry card.
-However, the reliance on the app for growth and a lackluster customer service reputation make it a less appealing choice than many secured cards for those who simply want a low-cost, reliable way to build credit.
+The Bottom Line: The Arro Card is not a scam, but it’s a niche product for those who enjoy engaging with financial education via an app.
+Its reliance on the gamified system and mixed customer service reviews make it less appealing than many secured cards for users seeking a low-cost, straightforward way to build credit.

 Arro Card